NormFrenette/GatsbyBlog/content/blog/Looper/Introduction.md

 I designed a very simple buffer - based on circuitry found in vintage guitar pedals (well, they weren't vintage when I was young...).
 The buffer circuit fits on the same circuit board as the rest of the Raspberry Pi Looper circuits.

-The power supply of the Raspberry Pi is electrically noisy - and this gets pickup by the buffer - resulting in buzzing /hums etc. I could not use it to power the buffer without adding complex filtering or reconditioning the power (more $$$).
+The power supply of the Raspberry Pi is electrically noisy - and this gets picked up by the buffer - resulting in buzzing /hums etc. I could not use it to power the buffer without adding complex filtering or reconditioning the power (more $$$).
 So I went the simple vintage way: a separate 9V battery dedicated to the buffer only.

 ##### Buffer is optional